Abatement

 A timeshare is a property ownership arrangement or contractual right that allows you to use holiday accommodation for a specific period each year, usually carrying ongoing maintenance fee obligations.

-Title deeds are legal documents showing property ownership history, including conveyances, mortgages, and leases.
-Since 1990, UK residential properties are registered digitally with [HM Land Registry](/glossary/land-registry), which holds the official ownership record.
+Title deeds are legal documents showing property ownership history.
+Since 1990, UK residential properties are registered digitally with HM Land Registry.

-The Transferable Nil-Rate Band (TNRB) allows married couples and [civil partners](/glossary/civil-partner) to combine their £325,000 inheritance tax allowances, potentially passing up to £650,000 to beneficiaries tax-free.
+The Transferable Nil-Rate Band (TNRB) allows married couples and civil partners to combine their £325,000 inheritance tax allowances, potentially passing up to £650,000 tax-free.

-The Treasury [Solicitor](/glossary/solicitor) is the senior government legal official who administers estates when someone dies without a will and has no entitled relatives, acting on behalf of the Crown in England and Wales.
+The Treasury Solicitor is the senior government legal official who administers estates when someone dies without a will and has no entitled relatives.

-A trust is a legal arrangement where [assets](/glossary/assets) are held and managed by trustees for the benefit of chosen beneficiaries, according to instructions set by the person who created the trust.
+A trust is a legal arrangement where assets are held and managed by trustees for the benefit of chosen beneficiaries, according to instructions set by the creator.

 A trust deed is the legal document that creates a lifetime trust and sets out how the trust assets should be managed and distributed to beneficiaries.

-A trust fund is the collection of [assets](/glossary/assets)—such as money, property, or investments—held and managed by trustees for the benefit of named beneficiaries according to specific rules set by the settlor.
+A trust fund is the collection of assets held and managed by trustees for the benefit of named beneficiaries according to rules set by the settlor.

-A trust protector is a person or organisation appointed to oversee trustees and ensure they manage a trust according to the settlor's wishes, with powers to appoint or remove trustees or veto major decisions.
+A trust protector is a person or organisation appointed to oversee trustees and ensure they manage a trust according to the settlor's wishes, with powers to appoint or remove trustees.

-The Trust Registration Service (TRS) is [HMRC](/glossary/hmrc)'s online register where trustees must record details about most UK trusts to comply with anti-money laundering regulations and tax reporting requirements.
+The Trust Registration Service (TRS) is HMRC's online register where trustees must record details about most UK trusts to comply with anti-money laundering and tax requirements.

 A trustee is a person or organisation you appoint to manage money or assets held in trust, with legal responsibility to use them solely for your beneficiaries' benefit.

-Two-factor authentication (2FA) [estate](/glossary/estate) issues are the access barriers executors face when managing accounts that require the deceased person's phone, biometric data, or physical security key.
+Two-factor authentication (2FA) estate issues are the access barriers executors face when managing accounts that require the deceased person's phone, biometrics, or security key.

 Undue influence is coercion that overpowers a person's free will when making a will, forcing them to include provisions they would not otherwise have made but for that pressure.

-Unmarried couple rights are the extremely limited legal entitlements that cohabiting partners have regarding [inheritance](/glossary/inheritance) and estate matters in England and Wales, with no automatic inheritance rights regardless of relationship length.
+Unmarried couple rights are the limited legal entitlements cohabiting partners have regarding inheritance in England and Wales, with no automatic rights regardless of relationship length.

-An unquoted company is a company whose [shares](/glossary/company-shares) are not listed on a recognised stock exchange, including most private limited companies and businesses whose shares trade on markets like AIM.
+An unquoted company is a company whose shares are not listed on a recognised stock exchange, including most private limited companies and AIM-traded businesses.

 Uplift in base value is the automatic resetting of an asset's taxable value to its market price at death, meaning beneficiaries only pay Capital Gains Tax on increases after inheritance.

-[Estate](/glossary/estate) valuation is the process of determining the total value of a deceased person's assets and debts at the date of death, required for probate applications and Inheritance Tax calculations.
+Estate valuation is the process of determining the total value of a deceased person's assets and debts at the date of death, required for probate and Inheritance Tax.

 A vested interest is a guaranteed right to property or assets under a will or trust that cannot be taken away, even if the beneficiary must wait to receive it.